-- a.
-Continuing to facilitate existing market activities and maintaining existing car parking when the market is not in use. - b.
-Providing a public space to the south of the site to provide a pedestrian connection between Bent Street and Nicholson Street and to the new plaza to the east.
+- a Continuing to facilitate existing market activities and maintaining existing car parking when the market is not in use. - Providing a public space to the south of the site to provide a pedestrian connection between Bent and Nicholson Streets and to the new plaza to the east.